 City Council President

 The Eau Claire City Council meets in the second and fourth weeks of each month.
 Meetings are over two days: Public hearings are Mondays at 7pm and legislative meetings are Tuesdays at 4pm.
-Throughout the week there are committee meetings, too.
-Find a full meeting schedule at EauClaireWi.gov/Government.
+Find a full meeting schedule and learn how you can stream meetings online at EauClaireWi.gov/Government.

 The city is always looking for people to lend their voices to discussions on specific issues.
-Committees range from zoning to environmental issues and usually meet monthly.
-Serving on one is a great way to take an active role on a specific issue you’re passionate about.
+Committees range from zoning to sustainability and usually meet monthly.
+Serving on one is a great way to take an active role on a specific area you’re passionate about.

 Find out where you vote, what you need to bring, and what’s on the ballot at MyVote.wi.gov